 Another way to define a freethinker is by their positive contributions to society.

-2) Do they produce measurable positive effects on people and the environment?
+- Do they make positive contributions for people and the environment?

 Here’s some advice from the Dalai Lama.
 The fifth of his 18 rules for living is to learn the rules so you know how to break them.
-If someone is having a heart attack in your car, you better be able to break the speed limit within a margin of risk to get them to the hospital.
+If someone is having a heart attack in your car, you need to break the speed limit to get them to the hospital.

 Find Freethinker Friendly Approved People